Sea-Grapes/sveltemd/experiments/ideas.md

 ## Placeholders

 I think comment placeholders have a subtle issue - they are parsed into svast.
 Therefore markdown will not access them, thus why code in blockquotes fails.
 Might be better to use custom escape sequence?

+Third option: we can keep doing the preprocess thing.
+However, instead of using node value, use the actual string indexes and slice it.
+This preserves block quote stuff for example.
+Basically we can use the entity for the whole block instead of individual characters.
+This may stress magic-string less and also reduce the number of replaces/entities resulting.
+Then just restore them before md parse.
+- in sum: entities are not just characters, they can also stand for whole sections of the text that need escaping entirely.
+This moves code block parsing to the actual parser however (not that thats a bad thing)